 WP Buffs, a service that looks after the speed, security, backups and updates of any number of your WordPress website.
 They are available 24/7 for monitoring and editing your website.
 The plans start at $50 per month and for this WP Buffs will monitor, backup and restore your website.
 Your website will be fully managed all day, every day.

 WP Tech Support offers comprehensive WordPress maintenance and service plans.
-Whether you need a quick emergency fix (one time $65 fee), standard maintenance ($45 per month, which includes backups, updates and security) or if you want the comfort of unlimited help there’s monthly plans for that too (starting at just $60/mo).
+Whether you need a quick emergency fix and standard maintenance ($55 per month, which includes backups, updates and security) or if you want the comfort of unlimited help there’s monthly plans for that too (starting at just $75/mo).

 WP Help will take care of all aspects of WordPress for a fee that ranges from $129 to $299.
 From security to backups and monitoring to updates, they take care of the whole range of WordPress services.